KW-501

 Singapore, Malaysia and Brunei

 As in Poland and Russia, the version of the KW-501 named here Magic 2 was sold by Wywy Group, the official Sega distributor in this country, along with the Sega sticker under the console.
-Mega Drive was still sold officially by Wywy at the same time.
+Mega Drive was still sold officially by Wywy at the same time and clone was distributed in rather limited numbers.

 Algeria